 Wednesday August 17, 2016

-For repeat offenders, the penalties can be even more severe and can even result a Lifetime License Suspension.
+For repeat offenders, the penalties can be even more severe.
+Repeat offenders can even face a Lifetime License Suspension.
 It’s also important to remember that, if convicted, you will now have a Criminal Record.
-And, as a result, you may face other challenges unrelated to driving such as difficulty travelling internationally or finding work in the many industries where criminal record checks have become standard.
+With a criminal record, you’ll face many other challenges unrelated to driving.
+A criminal record can limit your ability to travel internationally or find work in industries where criminal record check has become standard.

 Driving with Blood-Alcohol Concentration over 0.08 is a criminal offence.

-To avoid these penalties, some Ontarians choose to seek legal counsel and fight the charge.
+To avoid a conviction, some people choose to seek legal counsel and fight the charge.
 If you fight the charge, you must still adhere to any roadside penalties such as a license suspension.
-A roadside suspension will still appear on your driving record and may affect your insurance premium.
-However, you may prevent further penalties and insurance rate increases if you are successful in your case.
+A roadside suspension will still appear on your driving record and will affect your insurance rate.
+However, you may prevent further penalties and insurance increases if you are successful in your case.

 Important: A Warn Range Suspension may be issued if you register a BAC between 0.05 and 0.08.
 A Warn Range Suspension is not a criminal offense but can still have an impact on your insurance premium.

 If you are convicted of Impaired Driving, you’ll be required to adhere to the penalties according to your offence.
-Depending on your circumstances, you may be eligible to drive again as early as 1 year from the date of your conviction.
+Depending on your situation, you may be eligible to drive again as early as 1 year from the date of your conviction.
 And, if you’re eligible for the Reduced Suspension Ignition Interlock Program, you may be back on the road in as little as 3 months.
-However, even with a reduced suspension, the charge remains on your record and your insurance can be affected for up to 5 years from the date of your conviction.
+However, the charge will remain on your record and can affect your insurance for up to 6 years from the date of your conviction.

-The best way to combat high fees associated with an Impaired Driving conviction is to adhere to your court-mandated penalties and work hard to keep a clean driving record after your conviction.
+The best way to combat high fees associated with a conviction is to adhere to your court-mandated penalties and keep a clean driving record after your conviction.
 Most importantly, when you practice good driving habits, you’ll be helping keep you, your passengers and other drivers safe.

 To find out more about Impaired Driving in Ontario, visit the Ministry of Transportation of Ontario’s website: